This is my third day on Estroven. Although it’s too soon to say whether or not it’s helping, I did sleep a little better last night.

 Sometimes I get anxious and then I get frustrated because I got anxious that it makes me depressed to the point of tears.
 The thought of possibly having to go through this for many more years to come is enough to make me want to scream.
 It’s like you don’t want to kill yourself but you don’t want to suffer either.
 Even though it shouldn’t be, I still worry the levothyroxine may be responsible for some of the anxiety, tightness and weight loss, especially since I tend to feel worse during the first part of my day.
 But I would still think that realistically, I’d be feeling a lot worse if it was the culprit, and more often.

 The stress test was kind of fun and it went well.
-I was in and out quicker than expected, but hopefully we won’t have to go to this place again.
-Traffic and parking sucks in this location.
+I was in and out quicker than expected, but hopefully, we won’t have to go to this place again.
+Traffic and parking suck in this location.

 Tom was saying the other day how he misses Cigna, which we had down in Arizona.
 Everything was in one building, including the pharmacy.
 I agree.
 It was much better than having to go to different buildings in different towns.